 How do you make vegan cornmeal waffles?

 As with most waffle recipes, you place your dry ingredients (plain or all-purpose flour, baking soda, cornmeal, sugar, salt) in a large mixing bowl.
 Then you add the wet ingredients!

 My waffle recipe doesn’t use egg replacer, flax eggs, or additional yogurt, getting their rise from the baking soda.

 OK, so there’s a little bit more to it than that, but not much!

-- While your milk is curdling, if you are using coconut oil or vegan butter, melt this in a small bowl in the microwave.
-Let cool slightly before adding the melted butter or coconut oil to the milk, along with the vanilla extract.
+While your milk is curdling, if you are using coconut oil or vegan butter, melt this in a small bowl in the microwave.
+Let cool slightly before adding the melted butter or coconut oil to the milk, along with vanilla extract (if using).

 How do you serve Vegan Cornmeal Waffles?

 You can serve these as savory waffles, with some vegan sausage, tofu scramble, or cheeze melted on top, or serve them sweet, drizzled with some pure maple syrup or coconut whipped cream and fruit.